kitbagjs/router/docs/core-concepts/external-routes.md

 # External Routes
-You can also define external routes.
-External routes are just like normal routes except they must be provided a `host` and they can only have the `name`, `host`, `path`, `query`, and `hash` properties.
-An external route's host can be provided by a parent.
-When navigating to an external route, the router will simply push the url to the browser's history.
+External routes allow you to define routes for things outside of your application.
+External routes have all the same functionality of normal routes, including [params](/core-concepts/params).
+When navigating to an external route, the router will simply push the url to the browsers history.

+When defining an external route a `host` must be provided, or it can be inherited from a `parent`.

 ```ts
 import { createExternalRoute } from '@kitbag/router'